Home Email Marketing Trends and Ideas

 “Customers want the physical and technical to co-exist in a way that adds value to their shopping journeys and convenience to their everyday lives,” Storis reports in its annual consumer trends forecast.
 One manifestation: digital-only brands are tiptoeing into physical locations through stand-alone pop-up shops and co-branded spaces.

 If price isn’t the only motivator, what does motivate today’s home-goods shoppers to buy?
 Social media influencers, experiential shopping and in-depth personalization.
+The following home decor email examples and strategies will show you how you can stay on top of these trends.

 Home Industry Trends